jackyzha0/jackyzha0.github.io/content/thoughts/colour.md

 ### Synthesis
 1. Inpainting (filling in holes)
-2. Produce large quantities of texture for computer graphics
+2. Produce large quantities of texture for [[thoughts/computer graphics|computer graphics]]

 Randomness parameter is actually the size of the patch (less randomness means sample is larger thus more accurate)